Sardar 2: Casting

 Varsha Varadarajan served as the casting director.
 In July 2024, shortly after the film's production being commenced, S. J. Suryah was confirmed to play the antagonist.
+Mithran considered Suryah as the primary choice for the antagonist, as the story and character had impressed him so much that he agreed to do the film immediately.
+Kumar also said that the team avoided writing a "typical white-collar criminal" role to Suryah, thereby leading to his character being unique from his previous roles as an antagonist.

 The following month, Malavika Mohanan, Ashika Ranganath and Rajisha Vijayan were confirmed to play the female leads; Rajisha would reprise her role from the original film as Indhrani Chandra Bose.
 The film would also mark Ranganath's third Tamil film after Pattathu Arasan (2022) and Miss You (2024).
+Karthi added that Ranganath would mostly feature in a non-verbal role and had more scope to her performance over glamour for which he credited Mithran to.
 Since the film featured extensive action sequences, Malavika followed an intense training and diet regimen, in order to be agile and flexible.

-VTV Ganesh, Yogi Babu, Shah Ra, Babu Antony, O. A. K. Sundar, Sajol Ahamed and Anbu Thasan were cast in supporting roles.
+Yogi Babu, Nassar, Achyuth Kumar, Ashish Vidyarthi, Nizhalgal Ravi, Babu Antony, Devadarshini, Chinni Jayanth and Jean Paul Lal were cast in supporting roles.
+Avinash and Balaji Sakthivel would reprise their roles as Agent Victor and Chidambaram, respectively, from the predecessor.

 Filming

 Principal photography began with the first schedule on 15 July 2024 at Prasad Labs in Chennai.
 On the third day of filming, while shooting an action sequence, stuntman Ezhumalai fell down from a twenty-foot rostrum and succumbed to fatal injuries; this incident resulted in the filming being temporarily halted.
-On 25 July, the Film Employees Federation of South India (FEFSI) cancelled the shoot for one-day as a mark of respect to the deceased stuntman and they conducted a safety awareness meeting for film artists and technicians at the Kamala Theater in Vadapalani, Chennai.
+On 25 July, the Film Employees Federation of South India (FEFSI) cancelled the shoot for a day out of respect to the deceased stuntman and they conducted a safety awareness meeting for film artists and technicians at the Kamala Theater in Vadapalani, Chennai.

 Filming silently progressed with subsequent schedules taking place in Hyderabad, Bangkok, Luton, Madurai and Kochi.
-In early March 2025, the team left to Mysore, for filming a crucial action sequence.
+In early March 2025, the team left to Mysore, for filming an action sequence.
 During the schedule, Karthi sustained a leg injury which led to a pause in filming and the crew subsequently returned to Chennai.
 Producer Lakshman Kumar issued a press statement that Karthi had twisted his foot while performing a stunt sequence, resulting in a ligament tear, and emphasised that the injury was not severe, despite the actor being advised to take rest for a week.

 The team planned to resume shooting at Chennai with filming mostly taking place in sets and would continue filming in other international locations.
 By late March 2025, 90 percent of the film's shooting was complete.
 Filming wrapped in June 2025.
+Mithran recalled that Suryah had injured his right cheek while filming an action sequence but continued filming the portions, despite his injury.